Elénor-François-Elie, Comte de Moustier

-Elénor-François-Élie, marquis de Moustier (15 March 1751, Paris – 1 February 1817, Bailly) was a French nobleman, army officer, and diplomat.
+Elénor-François-Élie, marquis de Moustier (15 March 1751 – 1 February 1817) was a French nobleman, army officer, and diplomat.

 Education

 After attending Heidelberg University and Besançon Artillery College, Élie de Moustier was commissioned in the French Army as a cavalry officer.

 Military service

 Appointed a Lieutenant in the Royal Navarre Cavalry, he was seconded to the Garde du Corps in the rank of Captain, before being promoted Mestre de camp en second (Major) in the Dauphin's Regiment of Dragoons.

 Diplomatic career

 He was French Minister to United States from 1787 to 1789, and Ambassador Extraordinary to London in 1793.

 In 1769, he was posted to Lisbon with his brother-in-law, Marquis de Clermont d'Amboise as Attaché.
 In 1772, King Louis XV appointed him Minister-Counsellor to London.
 In 1776, he was appointed Secretary in the French Embassy at Naples, where his brother-in-law, Gaspard (marquis de Clermont d'Amboise), was also serving.

 In 1778, he was appointed Minister Plenipotentiary to the Elector of Trier until 1783, when he was posted as a Special Envoy to London following the peace treaty signed between Britain and France.

 In 1787 he was appointed Minister Plenipotentiary to the United States.
 As minister he authored reports analyzing the U.S. Constitution and the prospects for its ratification.
 In 1790, he was recalled to a diplomatic post in Berlin and in September 1791, King Louis XVI offered him the post of Foreign Minister, which he declined.

 Although denying accusations of organizing a coalition of counter-revolutionaries in Prussia, it later emerged that the Count had been the instigator of this anti-Republican coalition.

 The King of France, then appointed him as French Ambassador to Constantinople.

 The Revolutionary forces upon seizing power, called for the Comte (as he was then styled by courtesy) to be guillotined.
 However, the King's brother, the future Louis XVIII, gave de Moustier full authority to represent the interests of the French monarchy, and in 1792, he was granted the dignity of Regent, whilst the King remained in captivity.

 In 1793, he returned to England, where he conducted negotiations between British military commanders and Émigré troops.

 In 1795, he coordinated the landing of Royalists at Quiberon Bay.

 After the failure of the invasion, he fled to Prussia, then England before returning to France in 1814 upon the Bourbon Restoration, but was exiled again in 1815.